jonlpersson/ed-latimore/site/_posts/2015-11-06-8-secrets-to-being-way-more-competitive.md

 Feeling good when you cross the finish line first doesn’t make you competitive.

-It's what happens during the race that ultimately determines if you're actually a competitor.
+It’s what happens during the race that ultimately determines if you’re actually a competitor.
 These are the moments where you learn how to be competitive.

 Being a winner doesn’t make you a competitor but being a competitor will eventually make you a winner.